Config.yml

 Data Source Settings

-For data sources that support SQL, there are a couple queries you need to define plus an optional Python script to run queries from inside a Jupyter notebook:
+The settings tell GrowthBook how to query your data.
+There are a couple queries you need to define plus an optional Python script to run queries from inside a Jupyter notebook:

 type: postgres